 211 Centrum Boulevard, Orleans, Ontario ("Home Base")

-Home Base is a two level banking facility, built in 1990, and occupied by a Canadian chartered bank.
+Home Base is a two level facility, built in 1990, and is currently vacant.
 Adjoining the facility is an additional 3.5 acres of land for potential future development.

 1200 St. Laurent Boulevard, Ottawa, Ontario ("St. Laurent")